-A: Currently we are accepting Pre-Orders for the DL1200 drone and will be shipping this Fall (estimated shipping date is October, 2017).
+A: Currently we are accepting orders for the DL1200 drone and will be shipping on an as-ordered basis.
 Orders will be shipped on a first come first serve basis.
-To pre-order, simply login to our Shop on Drobotron.com and add the “Drobotron DL1200 Pre-Order Deposit” item to your cart.
-This $2,999.99 deposit is fully refundable and ensures that you are on our list for initial Pre-Orders.
-The remaining $16,500 will be collected approximately six weeks before your aircraft departs from our facility.
+To order, simply login to our Shop on Drobotron.com and add the “Drobotron DL1200” item to your cart and pay in full.
+Your aircraft will be shipped in approximately 6 to 8 weeks from the time payment is received.

 Q: What forms of payment do you accept for the Pre-Order deposit?

-A: We accept most major forms of Credit Cards along with PayPal.
+A: We accept most major forms of Credit Cards along with PayPal, Cash or Check

 Q: Do you ship overseas?